nhoening/StoSim/doc/tut/custom.rst

 the maximum value or simply the last one.
 You can also write a custom selector and tell Nicessa to use it.

-.. warning:: This feature is not implemented yet, but high on the TODO-list!
+.. warning:: Custom selectors are not implemented yet,
+             `but high on the TODO-list <http://www.assembla.com/space/nicessa/tickets/23-custom-selectors>`_!

 Custom plots